Clark Memorial Library

 Seed bank and crafts materials dispensary

 The Clarkdale Historical Society returned this beautiful antique card catalog to CML, where it belongs.
 It now needs a volunteer horticulturist to stock it with seeds patrons can check out, plant, harvest, and share.
 Could you be the one?
-Talk to Jeff.
+Talk to the Library Coordinator.

 Patrons can now have documents notarized without charge.

 A growing selection, with the most recent arrivals on the shelves in front of the check-out counter.
 Tell the Library Coordinator if there is something missing you would like to see.

 Summer Reading & Continuing Education Programs

 Intended for students in grades 3–5, the 2018 Summer Reading pilot program featured geology, paleontology and archaeology reading assignments augmented with demonstrations and activities.
 Future programs will be designed to make continuing education fun for patrons of all ages.